GlideAngle/CIVL-GAP/README.md

 for branching is to fit in with the current formal proposal and review process.
 The changes can be seen by comparing branches, in this case between **master** and the branch with the proposed changes.
-If the proposal is accepted as-is then it can be merged immediately.
+If the proposal is accepted as-is then it can be merged when accepted.
 If it requires more work then these changes can be made on the branch.

 I'm a software developer and contribute to many projects hosted on github but these days many non-technical groups are using github for collaboration.